nulpunt/nulpunt/notes/server-api.md

 The $commentid is optional.
 Without it, it shows the document on the page with requested annotations.

 The $annotation is optional.
-Without it, it returns the document with the first annotation.
+Without it, it returns the document with the first annotation.~

-Parameters:
-- none;  it's in the URL

 Returns:
-- document record;
+- document information
-- annotation-record;
-- comment-records;
-- pages-record

-Clients need to fetch the page image data in a separate call to getImage
+Clients need to fetch the page image data and information in separate calls

 Side effects (on the server): none.

-## GET /service/getImage/$docId/$pagenumber.png
+### /service/session/get-page
+Params:
+ - documentId (string)
+ - pageNumber (number)

+Returns page information, annotations and comments on annotations.

+### /document-page-images-whatever-needs-thought/$docId-$pagenumber.png

+This is not realy a 'service'.

 Fetches the document page image data.
 It's static data, so ideal for caching at clients.